A guide to contributing

 Committing

-After this, a more detailed description of the commit can be added.
-This is inserted below the header, separated by an empty line.
+Detailed Description (Optional): Add below the header, separated by an empty line.
 Including a description is optional but it’s strongly recommended.
 The description may span multiple lines, and multiple paragraphs.
-No line in the description may exceed 72 characters.
+No line should exceed 72 characters.

 test,base: This commit tests some classes in the base component